Open e-Infrastructure to Support Data Sharing, Knowledge Integration and in silico Analysis and Modelling in Predictive Toxicology and Risk Assessment

 Generate, store and share predictive statistical and machine learning models

 Jaqpot is a user-friendly web-based e-infrastructure containing many data analysis and modelling microservices integrated under harmonised APIs.
-The Jaqpot infrastructure allows the user to build applications that preprocess data, compute ...
+Jaqpot GUI is a user interface that allows the end-user to use most ...

 Provided by: